adopt-liveview/adopt-liveview/priv/pages/2026/04-26-v2-navigate-to-the-same-route-en_US.md

 end
 ```

-We just add a new route using the same LiveView and changed the way we handle the `params` then our `PageLive` becomes capable of being used in a context with or without a route parameter!
-It is worth noting that we modified our `<.link>` from Home to send to `/` however `/tab/home` also works normally.
+We just add a new route using the same LiveView and change the way we handle the `params`, then our `PageLive` becomes capable of being used in a context with or without a route parameter!
+It is worth noting that we modified our `<.link>` from Home to send to `/`; however, `/tab/home` also works normally.

 ## Optimizing navigation in the same LiveView

-When you use `<.link navigate={...}>` LiveView understands that you are changing from one LiveView to a different one and need to create a new context.
-If you know in beforehand that a transition goes to the same LiveView you can use the alternative `<.link patch={...}>` and the modification between the route will be even more optimized.
-For this to work correctly we need to introduce a new callback called `handle_params/3`.
+When you use `<.link navigate={...}>`, LiveView understands that you are changing from one LiveView to a different one and need to create a new context.
+If you know beforehand that a transition goes to the same LiveView, you can use the alternative `<.link patch={...}>` and the modification between routes will be even more optimized.
+For this to work correctly, we need to introduce a new callback called `handle_params/3`.
 Update your `PageLive` file:

 ```elixir
 defmodule MyappWeb.PageLive do